YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Slowloris: tries to keep many connections to the target web server open and hold them open as long as possible
 - HTTP GET/POST (HTTP Flood):
 - Spoofed Session Flood.  contains multiple SYN and multiple ACK packets along with one or more RST or FIN
 - IP fragmentation scan/attack.
-Fragmentation is associated with IP whereas Segmentation is associated with TCP.
+Fragmentation is associated with IP; whereas Segmentation is associated with TCP.
 - Phlashing. exploits a vulnerability in network-based firmware updates, permanent.
 - Teardrop attack.  attempts to make a computer resource unavailable by flooding a network or server with requests and data
+- APDoS. advanced persistent DoS.  persist for weeks
+- Smurf. distributed denial-of-service.
+ICMP.
+- Yo-yo. aimed at cloud-hosted. attack until a cloud-hosted service scales outwards. when scales back down, the attack resumes,

 SQLi Tautology: OR '1' = '1'; --

-DNSSEC:
-- cache poisoning prevention tool.
-- provide to DNS clients (resolvers) origin authentication, authenticated denial of existence and data integrity
-- but not availability or confidentiality

 802.11a: 5 GHz bands, 54 Mbit/s,
 802.11n: 2.4 GHz / 5 GHz bands, 54 Mbit/s to 600 Mbit/s